 Make the perfect non-alcoholic cocktail - or mocktail - this summer season using our mocktail recipes [PDF]

 If you're going to drink, arrange another means of transport so that you don't have to drive.
 Your driving is seriously affected when you've been drinking alcohol.
 This is because alcohol:

 The consequences of drink driving could be worse than you think.
 See the panel to the left to find out how it could affect your life and download our drink driving leaflet [PDF] The Directgov Think! website contains facts and information about drinking and driving and what the limits and penalties are.
 See: http://think.direct.gov.uk/drink-driving.html

-The Directgov Think! website contains information on how drugs affect your driving ability, how the police can spot a drug driver and what the penalties are if you get caught: http://drugdrive.direct.gov.uk/
+The Directgov Think! website contains information on how drugs affect your driving ability: http://think.direct.gov.uk/drug-driving.html

 Car drivers and horse riders both have a right to use the road.
 By considering each others' needs and following some basic advice, drivers and riders can help avoid accidents involving horses on the road.